samathaluca/cloud9-ticketsales/README.md

 ## Features

 ### Existing Features
--- Bootstrap navbar linking to each section of the site.
+Bootstrap navbar linking to each section of the site.
 The one page project has a section focusing on

 _Home_

 _About_

 _Buy Tickets_

 _Famous tracks (audio clips)_

-_gallery_
+_Gallery_

-_contact_
+_Contact_

 #### Home
 Eye catching front page with simple strap line contained within a bootstrap jumbotron.